HomeEnterprise ITCloud ComputingDell set to divest cloud business ‘Boomi’ for $4 billion

 “The deal is expected to close by the end of this year,” the company said.
 Dell Technologies has, however, not disclosed any additional terms of the transaction.

-In recent times the computer manufacturer has been under pressure to boost profitability after its debt-laden acquisition of data storage provider EMC Corp for $67 billion in 2016 failed to meet financial targets, hurt by intensifying price competition.
+In recent times the computer manufacturer has been under pressure to boost profitability after its debt-laden acquisition of storage provider EMC Corp for $67 billion in 2016 failed to meet financial targets, hurt by intensifying price competition.

 Get the day's headlines from Tech Observer straight in your inbox